sannijesufemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 754 hello - This gives execute permission to owner and group owner and read permission to other users to the file 'hello'

-chmod 111 hello - This gives execute permission to all the groups
+chmod ugo+x hello - This gives execute permission to all the groups

+chmod 007 hello - Owner and group users have no permission, but all permissions (read, write and execute) is given to the user